DustinVanPraet/SQLShowcase/Evolution of DB Updates_From Zero to Hero.md

 - It doesn't expedite and solve the initial issue when requested multipliers are 10x, 1x, 5x, and 50x in that specific order.
 - It also doesn't run a check on errors if the win_amount doesn't exist within a gameset.
 - Accidentally inserting the wrong gameset_id can put the turns on another gameset and cause a forced crash resulting in a loss of resources chasing a one time, non existent bug.
 - Some turns can win on the same multiplier over 100,000 different ways.
-Win_data_json determines how the solving will play out but our previous attempts uses the same win_data_json for every turn
+Win_data_json determines how the solving will play out but our previous attempts uses the same win_data_json for every turn.
 <br>
 With this starting foundation, I decided to dig deeper.
 In order to solve all of the issues listed above as several others, the following Stored Procedure was created:
 <br>